Schizoid personality disorder: Classification

-There are differing models for classification of personality disorders.
+Classification of personality disorders differs significantly between the two most prominent frameworks for classification of mental disorders, namely: the Diagnostic and Statistical Manual of Mental Disorders and the International Classification of Diseases, the most recent editions of which are the DSM-5-TR and ICD-11, respectively.
 While personality disorders, including SzPD, are diagnosed as separate entities in the DSM-5; in the ICD-11 classification of personality disorders, they are assessed in terms of severity levels, with trait and pattern specifiers serving to characterize the particular style of pathology.
-There is also a hybrid model, called the Alternative DSM-5 model for personality disorders, which defines personality disorder diagnoses through disorder-specific combinations of pathological traits and areas of overall impairment.
+There is also a hybrid model, called the Alternative DSM-5 model for personality disorders (AMPD), which defines personality disorder diagnoses through disorder-specific combinations of pathological traits and areas of overall impairment.

-The latest edition of the Diagnostic and Statistical Manual of Mental Disorders, namely the DSM-5-TR, defines SzPD as "a pattern of detachment from social relationships and a restricted range of emotional expression" in the section II chapter on personality disorders.
-The diagnosis is based on at least four out of seven diagnostic criteria being met.
-The criteria have been retained from the DSM-IV-TR.
-In addition to the aforementioned criteria, a diagnosis requires that the condition is not merely a part of the manifestation of a disorder causing psychosis, such as schizophrenia, nor of autism spectrum disorder or "the physiological effects of another medical condition".
+The DSM-5-TR defines SzPD as "a pattern of detachment from social relationships and a restricted range of emotional expression" in the section II chapter on personality disorders.
+The diagnosis is based on the subject exhibiting at least four out of seven specified characteristics of SzPD (criterion A); furthermore, the DSM definition requires that the symptoms are present independently of any psychotic disorder or autism spectrum disorder, and they cannot stem from another medical condition (criterion B).
+These criteria have been retained from the DSM-IV-TR.

-The Alternative DSM-5 Model for Personality Disorders (AMPD) does not list schizoid personality disorder as its own diagnostic entity.
-However, it is stated in the AMPD that what is conceptualized as SzPD can instead be diagnosed as personality disorder – trait specified, which is a dimensional diagnosis that is constructed from the individual expression of personalty disorder, as manifested in both a general impairment in personality functioning along with at least one pathological personality trait.
+While not listed as its own diagnostic entity in the AMPD, what is conceptualized as SzPD can instead be diagnosed as personality disorder – trait specified, which is a dimensional diagnosis that is constructed from the individual expression of personality disorder, as manifested in both a general impairment in personality functioning along with at least one pathological personality trait.

 The ICD-11 classification of personality disorders has replaced the categorical classification of personality disorders in the ICD-10 with a dimensional model containing a unified personality disorder with severity specifiers, along with specifiers for prominent personality traits or patterns.
 Severity is assessed based on the pervasiveness of impairment in several areas of functioning, as well as on the level of distress and harm caused by the disorder, while trait and pattern specifiers are used for recording the manner in which the disturbance is manifested.
 Of these, the detachment trait domain has been found to be "substantially consistent" with Schizoid PD as described by the ICD-10, which was a standalone diagnostic category with the code (F60.1).